 - I am so sad to hear about your loss.
 If you feel like talking, please don't hesitate to call me.

 - John brought so much joy to everyone around him.
-He'll be missed by many.
+He will be missed by many.

-- I'm so sorry for your loss.
-I'll always remember Mary and how much she loved you and the rest of your family.
+- I am so sorry for your loss.
+I will always remember Mary and how much she loved you and the rest of your family.

 - I wish I could take away your pain.
 Just know that I am thinking about you and praying for comfort for you and your family.